 Lastly, the property field “Report Period (Transient)” will allow the user to see the turbine results in the Transient Analysis Detailed Report.
 These results will include the time, the gate opening percentage, flow, speed, and head.

-Note: the lowest wicket gate position defined in the default characteristic curves is 20% open Because of this, HAMMER will not display output information during times when the wicket gate is between 0% and 20% open.
+Note: the lowest wicket gate position defined in the default characteristic curves for turbines is 20% open.
+Because of this, HAMMER will not display output information during times when the wicket gate is between 0% and 20% open.
 Internally, HAMMER linearly interpolates from the flow at 20% open down to zero flow (at the time when the operating rule says the wicket gates are 0% open).
 See: Why do turbine extended transient results stop at the time when the gate is 20% open?

 Instant Load Rejection is similar to the Load Rejection case, except the electrical load on the turbine drops instantaneously to zero (i.e. the turbine is disconnected from the generator).